Published Feb. 12, 2021

 Boxes of chocolates, bouquets of flowers, heart-shaped cards — expressions of love and romance are what Valentine’s Day is all about.

-But the ideas of love, dating and relationships aren’t exclusive to the human world.
+But the ideas of affection, dating and relationships aren’t exclusive to humans.
 Discover some fascinating fun facts about hearts, courtship and mating in the animal kingdom.

-For humans, hearts are synonymous with love and Valentine’s Day.
+For humans, hearts are synonymous with love.
 But many animals have hearts that are specially suited to their size, shape and behavior.

 Giraffes need an incredibly strong heart to pump blood throughout their long, lanky bodies.
 In fact, a giraffe’s heart generates twice the blood pressure of a human heart.